-The church will appoint a Safeguarding Coordinator for safeguarding children and adults.
-A job/role description is attached as Appendix A2.
+The church will appoint a Safeguarding Coordinator for safeguarding children and adults and ensure contact details are available for anyone to report a concern.
+A job/role description is attached as Appendix S1.
+The church will have a safeguarding policy which is reviewed annually and updated when necessary.
+Safeguarding will be a regular agenda item for trustee meetings.

-Activities will be organised in accordance with URC's safeguarding policy and guidance to promote a safe environment and healthy relationships, whilst minimising opportunities for harm, misunderstanding or false accusation.
-For each event, risk assessments will be carried out, appropriate and accessible consent forms will be used (for children's activities or activities for people with special needs), appropriate records will be kept, and adequate insurance will be in place.
+Church activities will be organised in accordance with URC's safeguarding Good Practice 6 guidance to promote a safe environment and healthy relationships, whilst minimising opportunities for harm, misunderstanding or false accusation.
+For each event:

+- risk assessments will be carried out

+- adequate staffing will be in place, including leaders who have suitable training, are aware of relevant guidance and have agreed to follow relevant Codes of Conduct

+- appropriate and accessible consent forms will be used (for children's activities or activities for people with special needs)

+- appropriate records will be kept, and

+- adequate insurance will be in place.

-We are committed to safer recruitment and selection of all paid staff and volunteers with emphasis on those in regulated activities.
-We will treat applicants who have a criminal record fairly and do not discriminate because of a conviction or other information revealed (see Appendix D for the church policy statement on the recruitment of ex-offenders) and ensure that all safer recruitment-related procedures are followed, which include:
+We are committed to safer recruitment and selection of all paid staff and volunteers with emphasis on those in regulated activities, including obtaining Disclosure and Barring Service (DBS) checks for eligible roles and positions.
+We will treat applicants who have a criminal record fairly and do not discriminate because of a conviction or other information revealed (see Appendix P4 for the church policy statement on the recruitment of ex-offenders) and ensure that safer recruitment-related procedures are followed.